arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.power-specification/content.md

 ***__Important:__ Keep 3.3 V signals out of this bank to avoid over-voltage on processor-level I/O.***

-The **PM4125** is the PMIC (Power-Management IC) of the UNO Q. `VCOIN` and `VPH_PWR` are its main input pins. `VBAT` is connected to the same 3.8 V node in this board.

-**Diode-OR** indicates that the two source paths, USB-C 5 V and the 7–24 V buck, are combined with Schottky rectifiers, allowing either source to feed `5V_SYS` without back-feeding the other.

 ## PMIC PM4125 Domain

 A **PMIC** is a power management integrated circuit.
 It creates and controls multiple power rails from an upstream supply.
 It provides buck step-down conversion and low-dropout (LDO) linear regulation, manages rail enable and sequencing, as well as status report.
 It also handles battery charging and protection.
 The UNO Q uses the **PM4125**.

 ![UNO Q PMIC PM4125](assets/uno-q-pmic.png)

-**PM4125** takes its main inputs (`VCOIN` and `VPH_PWR`) from the 3.8 V rail (`PWR_3P8V`) and generates the processor and memory supplies using its buck converters and LDOs.
+The **PM4125** is the PMIC (Power-Management IC) of the UNO Q. It takes its main inputs (`VCOIN` and `VPH_PWR`) from the 3.8 V rail (`PWR_3P8V`) and generates the processor and memory supplies using its buck converters and LDOs.
 The board's 1.8 V rail (`VREG_L15A_1P8V`) is produced by L15A and is exported.
 This rail feeds the Qualcomm Dragonwing™ QRB2210 I/O domain, ANX7625 `DVDD18`, Wi-Fi digital 1.8 V, and the level shifters `VCCA`.

 Other PMIC rails supply the Qualcomm Dragonwing™ QRB2210 core, peripheral and PLL domains, LPDDR4X, such as `VDD2` about 1.1 V, `VDDQ` about 0.6 V, `VPP` 1.8 V, `VREF_DDR` about 0.6 V, and eMMC, where `VCC` is 3.3 V or 1.8 V depending on configuration, and `VCCQ` is 1.8 V. The integrated audio bias rails are reserved and are exposed only at test points.

-The charger block monitors `USB_VBUS_IN` when `VBUS` is present and routes energy through `VSW_CHG` to `VPH_PWR` while sensing `VBAT`. `PWR_3P8V` and `VBAT` are connected through a resistor with a value of *0 Ω*.
+The charger block monitors `USB_VBUS_IN` when `VBUS` is present and routes energy through `VSW_CHG` to `VPH_PWR` while sensing `VBAT`. `PWR_3P8V` and `VBAT` is reserved and connect for system use.
 Sequencing ensures the 3.3 V rail is valid before the PMIC enables its 1.8 V I/O domain.
 During shutdown, the 1.8 V domain is removed before the 3.3 V domain to prevent back-powering.

 ## Key Power Components